wireapp/wire-web-packages/packages/travis-bot/README.md

 ## Travis Bot

-A bot used by Travis build scripts which posts useful messages to Wire.
+A bot used by Travis build scripts to post Git commit messages and changelogs to Wire.

 ### Getting Started